jklsnt/taproot3/src/corners/huxley/KBxLongCovidResearch.md

 	- monoclonal antibody infusion
 -

+### geusses for things that could be good
+- meditation
+- blood thinners (prevents clotting)

 ## flo on [this](https://www.youtube.com/watch?v=AXY6QUdMSIY)

 - lots of data collection from a covid symptom tracker app